ml-struct-bio/cryodrgn/README.md

 	                        paths from a .star or .cs file --lazy                Lazy loading if full dataset is too large to fit in memory (Should copy dataset to SSD)
-	  --preprocessed        Skip preprocessing steps if input data is from cryodrgn preprocess_mrcs
 	  --max-threads MAX_THREADS
 	                        Maximum number of CPU cores for FFT parallelization (default: 16)